They always say time changes things, but oftentimes you actually have to choose to change them yourself.

 - But then, being unhealthy is also uncomfortable, so we seek to distract ourselves from the reality of our unhealthy bodies by eating more unhealthy food and watching more unhealthy entertainment and going to the mall to shop for things we don’t really want or need.
 And our discomfort just gets worse.

-But, again, it’s hard – really, really hard sometimes!
+But again, it’s hard sometimes—really, really hard!
 There is no person in the world capable of flawlessly handling every punch thrown at them.
 That’s not how we’re made.
-We’re made to get upset, sad, hurt, stumble and fall sometimes.
-Because that’s part of living – to face discomfort, learn from it, and adapt over the course of time.
+We’re made to get upset, sad, hurt, stumble and fall here and there.
+Because that’s part of living—to face discomfort, learn from it, and adapt over the course of time.
 This is what ultimately molds us into the person we become.

 So when you find yourself cocooned in isolation and cannot find your way out of the darkness, remember that this is similar to the place where caterpillars go to grow their wings.
 Just because today is uncomfortable and stressful, doesn’t mean tomorrow won’t be wonderful.
 You just got to get there.

-6. Change your mantra from, “I have to be better,” to, “I will do my absolute best today.”
+6. Choose to change your mantra from, “I have to be better,” to “I will do my absolute best today.”

 My over-the-top efforts to meditate for extensive periods of time had opened the doors to lots of self-criticism and stress.
-Thankfully, however, I realized that my obsession toward meditation had made me forget one of the basic objectives of meditation – self-acceptance.
+Thankfully I caught myself and eventually realized that my obsession with “better” meditation had made me forget one of the core objectives of meditation—self-acceptance.

 So the bottom line is this: you have to accept yourself as you are, and then commit to personal growth.
 If you think you are absolutely “perfect” already, you will not make any positive efforts to grow.
-But constantly criticizing yourself is just as counterproductive as doing nothing, because you will never be able to build new positive changes into your life when you’re obsessively focused on your flaws.
+But constantly criticizing yourself is just as counterproductive as doing nothing, because you will never be able to build positive changes into your life when you’re obsessively distracted by your “flaws.”

 Mindfulness as a daily ritual is the ultimate challenge and practice.
 It’s a way of living, of being, of seeing, of tapping into the full power of your humanity.